HubRise/website/content/apps/woocommerce/en/configuration.md

 ### Order Statuses

 Depending on the payment type, new WooCommerce orders are created with different statuses:

 - For credit card payments, the initial order status is `processing`.
 - For wire transfer payments, the initial order status is `on-hold`, and the order requires a manual status change to `processing` when the payment is confirmed.

 Orders in `processing` status are always pushed to HubRise.
-From the **HubRise status for new orders** drop-down menu, select the HubRise status that you want to assign to new orders.

 To also push `on-hold` orders, tick the **Send orders with status "On hold" to HubRise** checkbox.

-The status for new orders also applies to `on-hold` orders.
+From the **HubRise status for new orders** drop-down menu, select the HubRise status that you want to assign to new orders coming from WooCommerce.
+This status applies to `processing` orders and, when enabled, `on-hold` orders.

 Then, configure how you want order status updates on HubRise to be reflected on WooCommerce.
 For each HubRise status in the section, select the corresponding status that you want to apply in WooCommerce.
-For example, you can choose to mark orders as `completed` in WooCommerce when they reach the status `completed` in HubRise.
+For example, you can choose to mark orders as `Completed` in WooCommerce when they reach the status `completed` in HubRise.

 ### Service Types